siduction/sidu-manual/data/en/0705-sys-admin-apt_en.md

 Therefore we recommend the following procedure:

 1. log out of the desktop environment
-2. go into text mode with Ctrl+Alt+F2
+2. switch to the text console with Ctrl+Alt+F2
 3. log in as root

 and then install the desired program package: